 It’s three weeks into the season, and your roster isn’t performing as well as you hoped it would.
 Think twice before holding a fire sale on players who could turn things around and make big contributions later on in the season.

-When it comes to your finances, it can also be beneficial to focus on the long term rather than letting short-term performance dictate your every move.
+When it comes to your investment portfolio, it can also be beneficial to focus on the long term rather than letting short-term performance dictate your every move.
 Sticking to your strategy can be your best bet.